Yelvertoft

-Yelvertoft is a village and civil parish in West Northamptonshire unitary authority in the county of Northamptonshire, England.
-At the time of the 2001 census, the parish's population was 821 people, reducing to 764 at the 2011 Census, increasing again to 804 at the 2021 census.
+Yelvertoft is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
+At the time of the 2001 Census, the parish's population was 821, reducing to 764 at the 2011 Census, increasing again to 804 at the 2021 Census.

 Yelvertoft's main thoroughfare, called High Street, is approximately three quarters of a mile long, from the Parish Church of All Saints to the Village Hall.
 This linear street follows the course of an ancient Portway known as Salters Way.

 History

-The town was recorded in the Domesday Book in 1086, where a priest was mentioned.
+The village was recorded in the Domesday Book in 1086, where a priest was mentioned.

 The village's name means 'curtilage of Geldfrith'.
 Old English 'cot', 'cotu', 'cottage(s)' may have been the original generic.

 Yelvertoft has maintained a more independent, rural character compared to other villages in the region, such as Crick, because no major transport routes pass through it.

 Sites of historical interest include a monument built for the 13th century Rector of the All Saints Church, John Drycson, a charity school building constructed in 1792 (the school was established in 1711) which now serves as the Reading Room, and a town pump dating from 1900, which was renovated in 2000.

+Geography

+Yelvertoft lies on a limestone rock belt which stretches from the south coast to Yorkshire.

+The village is located in an area of relatively flat land and low hills called the Vale of Rugby.
+Roughly 4 km to the east of the village, the eastern edge of the Vale can be found at the beginning of the northern Northamptonshire Uplands and Hemplow Hills, roughly beginning at Honey Hill to the west of Elkington, and stretching south past Cracks Hill to the Watford Gap.

+To the west of the village, the vale continues until the edge of the Dunsmore Heath, roughly 6 km away,at the edge of the town of Rugby, beyond Lilbourne.

+Flowing through the northern edge of the village, the Yelvertoft Brook, a tributary of the Avon can be found.
+Due to the low-lying nature of the village, and the sometimes heavy flow of water through the brook, the village has experienced flooding on several occasions, most recently in February 2024.